XuaTheGrate/spyro-aht-ap/README.md

 ## What is randomized?

-This list is non exhaustive, and they may not be implemented in future releases.
+This list is non-exhaustive and may change, and is not indicative of future plans.

 - [x] Dark Gems
 - [x] Light Gems